survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 * Understanding the bundles is the key to insights on how to optimize the overall size, what to load and when.
 It can also reveal bigger issues, such as redundant data.
 * You can find third party tools that don't depend on webpack but are still valuable for analysis.

-To help you understand how to tune webpack, I will discuss performance in the next chapter.
+You learn to tune webpack performance in the next chapter.